agraef/raptor/README.md

 NB: Raptor's tuplet heuristic isn't perfect and in some corner cases only calculates a rough approximation which is expressible as a Raptor meter in the format discussed below.
-It should yield the expected result in the most common cases, but for complicated meters it is often easier to get what you want by adjusting tempo and meter directly, using the input format for meters discussed below.
+In particular, you should make sure that the tuplet's real length (which is 3 in the case of duplets and quadruplets, 2 in the case of triplets and 4 in the case of 5-, 6- and 7-tuplets) divides the number of base pulses, otherwise the numerator of the resulting meter will be rounded down to the nearest integer.
+For complicated meters it is often easier to get what you want by adjusting tempo and meter directly, using the input format for meters discussed below.

 In any case, the resulting meter is displayed in the symbol entry widget above the white strip of radio buttons.
 The symbol box can also be used to just